Seanmgard/QuizLab-Anki/README.md

 QuizLabAI is a standalone platform and is not affiliated with or endorsed by Anki or AnkiConnect.
 This integration is provided as a convenience for users who wish to export flashcards.

 ---

-Let me know if you need additional changes or a **LICENSE** file formatted for your repo! 🚀